forestgrape/coronavirus/4_immunological/immune_system.md

 ### Immune System Goals
 The goal of homeostasis is to provide optimal conditions for the core parts of a life form.
 The immune system viewed as part of the overall homeostasis system has the task to prevent damage resulting from life form interactions.
 The main focus of the immune system is the core part of a life form.
 Keep the helper parts working is important too since these have functions for homeostasis.

 > In multicellular organism the entire homeostasis including the immune system does everything to prevent damage to the core of the organism.
-Most animals have a hierarchical cell organization: In the case of vertebrates, the best protected cell populations are stem cells, the germ-line cells and the neurons.
+Most animals have a hierarchical cell organization.
+In the case of vertebrates, the best protected cell populations are within the bones: stem cells and neurons.  germ-line cells and the neurons.
 So the immune system protects these cell populations with a high priority.

 > Life is all about homeostasis.
 Provide a good and constant environment for the core parts of a life form to live and replicate regardless whatever the environment is.
 Homeostasis is a constant and ubiquitous task, also in day to day life: If there's not enough water in the blood we get thirsty, if it's too hot we sweat and if it's too cold some specialized cells warm the body.